valentincanonical/diy-microcloud/step-02-model-driven-operations.md

 ## What are Model-Driven Operations?

 "[Model-Driven Operations](https://juju.is/model-driven-operations-manifesto), say what?"
-The concept is relatively easy yet extremely powerful.
-Imagine we were discussing over the phone, and you suddenly wanted me to draw you a sheep; you would have two options:
+The concept is relatively simple yet extremely powerful.

+Imagine we were discussing over the phone, and you suddenly wanted me to draw you a sheep.
+You would have two options:
-- Guide me, step by step, trying to be as specific as possible - "draw four small vertical lines, now draw a circle on top..."
+- Guide me, step by step, trying to be as specific as possible: "Draw four small vertical lines, now draw a circle on top..."
-- Or rely on our shared knowledge of concepts and simply ask, "can you draw me a sheep, please."
+- Or rely on our shared knowledge of concepts and simply ask, "Can you draw me a sheep, please?"

-I promise you; the first option won't give you anything even close to a sheep... and it will take _a lot of time_.
-And if someone else was listening to our conversation and trying to follow the drawing instructions, I am sure theirs wouldn't look anything like mine... nor as a sheep.
+I promise you, the first option won't give you anything even close to a sheep... and it will take _a lot of time_.
+And if someone else was listening to our conversation and trying to follow the drawing instructions, I am sure theirs wouldn't look anything like mine... nor would it resemble a sheep.

 <p align="center">
 <img alt="Better sheep with Model Driven Operations." src="./img/sheeps.jpg" width="400" />